We may earn commission from affiliate links →

 Below you will find the best Greek souvenirs you can take back home.

 Ceramics is a great starting point if you want a Greek souvenir that brings some personality to your space.
 Handmade pottery has been around for centuries; it still makes a great Greek souvenir.
 Ceramics can not only compliment your home’s style and steal the spotlight but make your job easy in the kitchen as these are incredibly easy to clean.

 Demitasse Cup Sets

-Another tradition associated with drinking coffee is that the Greeks turn their cup over the saucer when the beverage is finished.
+Fun fact: Greeks turn their cup over the saucer when the coffee is finished.
 This is to let the residue slide onto the saucer.
-Some fortune-tellers predict the consumer’s future by studying the pattern created by the residue on the saucer!
+Some fortune-tellers predict the consumer’s future by studying the pattern created by the coffee residue on the saucer!

 Worry Beads (Komboloi)

 Komboloi is among the best gifts to bring back from Greece for your loved ones.
-Representing Greek culture in its true form, Komboloi are worry beads that Greeks use for the following:
+Representing Greek culture in its proper form, Komboloi are worry beads that Greeks use for the following:

 - To relax and generally pass time

 - To show their social status, by using expensive worry beads

 Kombolois are made of different types of beads, including grass, wood, and silver.
 Amber is the most common material used in making worry beads.
 You will find several stores that sell handmade kombolois in unique designs.